Amended and Restated Bylaws of the American Society of Breast Surgeons – April 28, 2023

 At any meeting of the members, each member eligible to vote on any matter at the meeting shall have one vote, in person or by proxy.
 Every proxy shall be in writing, dated and signed by the member or duly authorized attorney in fact, with the signature affixed by any reasonable means, and transmitted to the holder of the proxy form.
 Proxies are effective when received and are valid for 11 months from the date signed.
 If a quorum is present, actions other than election of directors shall be approved if the votes cast for the action exceed the votes cast against the action, unless otherwise specified by the Corporation’s Articles of Incorporation or by law.
 If a quorum is present, Directors shall be elected by a plurality of the votes cast by eligible voters.

-An appropriate number of inspectors may be appointed by the Chairman of any meeting of the members.
+An appropriate number of inspectors may be appointed by the Chair of any meeting of the members.
 Inspectors so appointed will open and close the polls, will receive and take charge of proxies and ballots, and will decide all questions as to the qualifications of voters, the validity of proxies and ballots, and the number of votes properly cast.

 ARTICLE 2: Directors